-Compared to the roots, the leaves of the cassava plant were reported to contain the most cyanide at 53-1300 cyanide equivalents/kg of dry matter (source: Gavin Publishers).
+Compared to the roots, the leaves of the cassava plant (Manihot esculenta Crantz) were reported to contain the most cyanide at 53-1300 cyanide equivalents/kg of dry matter (source: Gavin Publishers).

 Therefore cassava leaves could be unsafe during pregnancy due to their high cyanide content.